 To be honest with you, I don’t think one person (or an entire group of people) could consume that much weed in any reasonable amount of time, so I’d consider this a dispensary-level volume of cannabis.

 Keep in mind that the legal limit for possession and sharing in Canada is 30 grams.

 One Gram of Weed

 If you’re looking to buy small quantities of weed, it’s best to go for a gram, especially if you haven’t tried that strain before.

-A gram of weed is often called a “dime bag” on the street because it used to cost about $10.
+A gram of weed is called a “dime bag” on the street because it used to cost about $10.
 Also, it’s the smallest amount of weed you can purchase (unless you’re getting pre-rolls, which can have even smaller amounts).